broding/unity-container/README.md

 See the **Assets/VeryGenericContainerExamples** folder for some simple examples.

 ## Usage
+For our example we have a collection of ```Food```'s we'd like to show.
+We need a few things:
+* The data class, which holds the data
+* The ```ContainerItem``` class, which represents a single item in the container
+* The ```Container``` class, which is the parent GameObject and holds all the items as childs
 ### The data class
-Find or create the class which holds the data you want to show.
+Create the class which holds the data you want to show.
 ```c#
 public class Food {